Our top-rated 3-season sleeping bags of 2024 – expert reviews for every camper

 Cleaning sleeping bags and storing them correctly when not in use are both very straightforward but need to be done correctly in order to enjoy many years of use.

 In terms of cleaning, use either Grangers Down Wash or Nikwax Down Wash.Direct (below).
-Both of these products are are eco friendly and specifically designed for cleaning insulated outdoor gear.
+Both of these products are eco-friendly and specifically designed for cleaning insulated outdoor gear.
 They clean the fabrics and insulation and restore breathability.
-Regular laundry detergents don't do this and leave behind residue that inhibit water repellency, breathability, and insulation loft.
+Regular laundry detergents don't do this and leave behind residue that inhibits water repellency, breathability, and insulation loft.

-If your sleeping bag gets a rip or a broken zip for example, these can easily be repaired.
-Repaire specialists such as Lancashire Sports Repairs repair all types of outdoor gear.
-Similarly, many outdoor retailers such as Cotswold Outdoor have repair services, as do brands including Rab and Alpkit.
+If your sleeping bag gets a rip or a broken zip, for example, these can easily be repaired.
+Repair specialists such as Lancashire Sports Repairs repair all types of outdoor gear.
+Similarly, many outdoor retailers, such as Cotswold Outdoor have repair services, as do brands including Rab and Alpkit.

 Grangers Down Wash